TriMet rolling stock: Ice-cutting pantographs

 After a January 2004 Portland-area snow and ice storm that shut down the entire two-line MAX system for a day and a half, TriMet decided to install second, ice-cutting pantographs on some Type 1 light rail vehicles, which it would run (empty) all night under certain weather conditions, to prevent ice from building up on the overhead lines.
 Unlike the regular pantographs, these "ice cutters" do not draw power from the overhead wire, but instead are fitted with a head designed to scrape ice off of the wire.
 Six cars (Nos.
 107–112) were equipped in 2006, and a seventh (113) in early 2018.
 In early 2019, TriMet installed ice-cutting pantographs on all 18 of its Type 5 cars.
 On the Type 5 cars, the ice-cutting pantographs are located near the outer end of each car, near the operating cab.
-The 26 Type 6 cars that were ordered in 2019 and are in the process of being delivered in 2023–2024 are also equipped with second pantographs for ice cutting.
+The 26 Type 6 cars that were ordered in 2019 and were in the process of being delivered in 2023–2024 are also equipped with second pantographs for ice cutting.